 LARCs are a category of birth control that provides effective contraception for an extended period without much thinking on your part.
 Some methods include intrauterine devices (IUDs) and sub-dermal (under the skin) arm implants that provide contraception for years.
 LARCs are entirely reversible and some of the most effective methods out there: typically, less than 1% of women become pregnant on a LARC.

-Learn more about different LARCs below or download our PDF with detailed information about each device.
+Learn more about different LARCs below or download our PDF with detailed information about the methods we cover.

 Short-Acting Oral Contraceptives